DuckTheMug/StudentManagement/README.md

 # StudentManagement

-## Introduction
+##Introduce
-This project implements an Object-Oriented Programming (OOP) system in Python to manage candidates participating in the university entrance exam.
-The system provides functionality to add new candidates, search for candidates based on various criteria, and handle candidates who are overdue for examination.
+This project implements an Object Oriented Programming (OOP) system in Python to manage candidates participating in university entrance exams.
+The system provides the function of adding new candidates, searching for candidates according to different criteria and calculating scores and statistical scores.

-## Features
+##Featured
 Add new candidates with detailed information.
-Search for candidates by name, ID, or other criteria.
+Search candidates by name, ID or other criteria.
+Calculate admission scores, average scores, score statistics and sort the list by score.
-Identify candidates who are overdue for the entrance exam and require a review.
+The program is designed through a command line interface with a function menu with corresponding options to display the program's functions.

-## Sample test cases
+##Sample test cases
-For testing the system, you can use the provided test cases in the TEST_CASES.csv file.
-These test cases cover various scenarios such as adding new candidates, searching for candidates, and identifying candidates overdue for the exam.
+To test the system, you can use the test cases provided in the TEST_CASES.csv file.
+These test cases include various scenarios such as adding new candidates, searching for candidates, and calculating candidates.

 ## Installing Requirements